vumic/parTV/README.md

 ### Search Movie
 - You can search movies by name and ParTV will send the movies that match your keywords.
-- Example: Searching keyword "harry"
+- **Example:** Searching keyword "harry"
 <img src="./src/assets/screenshots/search_example.png" >

 ### Create a Party
 - Only works if you are logged in.
-- The other users you want to create a party with must have an account & watchlists with ParTV
+- The other users you want to create a party with must have an account & watchlists with ParTV.
 - Enter the emails of each user (up to 3) to create a party.
-- You can see all watchlists of each user
+- You can see all watchlists of each user.
 - Clicking "Merge" will show what movies each user shares.
-- Example: Shows merging 2 emails with the current user (emails not depicted).
+- **Example:** Shows merging 2 emails with the current user (emails not depicted).
 Where 3 users all have those movies in their watchlist.
 <img src="./src/assets/screenshots/cop_example.png" >